tkhq/docs/docs/getting-started/email-recovery.md

 ### Initiation

 Email recovery starts with a new activity posted to Turnkey.
 This activity has the type `ACTIVITY_TYPE_INIT_USER_EMAIL_RECOVERY` and takes the following as parameters:
 * `email`: the email of the user who needs to start recovery.
-This email has to be the email in organization data.
+This email must be the email already attached to the user in organization data (i.e., previously approved by the user).
+This prevents malicious account takeover.
 If you try to pass a different email address, the activity will fail.
 * `targetPublicKey`: the public key to which the recovery credential is encrypted (more on this later)

-This activity generates a new temporary API key pair (a "recovery credential"), saves the public key in organization data under the target user, and sends an email with the recovery credential, encrypted:
+This activity generates a new temporary API key pair (a "recovery credential"), saves the public key in organization data under the target user, and sends an email with the recovery credential encrypted recovery credential:

 <img src="/img/recovery_email.png" width="420" />

-Initiating a new email recovery requires proper permissions.
-It can't be done by anyone.
+Initiating a new email recovery require proper permissions via policies or being a parent organization.
 See [Authorization](#authorization) for more details.

 ### Finalization